labnol/apps-script-starter/README.md

 Create a new repository in Github and make a note of the URL of the new repository.
 Next, open the terminal and run the above commands to push your Apps Script project to Github.

-## Custom Google Sheet function
+## Custom Google Sheet functions

 Please read [the tutorial](./FUNCTIONS.md) on how to write custom functions for Google Sheets using Apps Script.

-## Testing your code
+## Testing your Google Apps Script code

 You can run tests with jest using

 ```
 npm run test
 ```

 This has limitations:

-* You _can_ test code that has no dependencies to Google App Script code, e.g.
+- You _can_ test code that has no dependencies to Google App Script code, e.g.

 ```
 const hasCpuTime = () => !(Date.now() - START_TIME > ONE_MINUTE * 4);

 ```

-* You _can not_ test code that has dependencies to Google App Script code, e.g.
+- You _can not_ test code that has dependencies to Google App Script code, e.g.

 ```
 function notTestable() {
     Logger.log("notTestable"); // <-- Google Apps Script function.
 Not callable in dev